 Dr. Fatima's standard pain management approach prioritizes anti-inflammatory medication:

-- Acetaminophen (500 mg every 6 hours) — can be alternated with ibuprofen for enhanced relief.
-The combination of ibuprofen and acetaminophen has been shown to be as effective as opioid-based pain medications for dental surgical pain.
+- Acetaminophen (500 mg every 6 hours), can be alternated with ibuprofen for enhanced relief.
+The combination of ibuprofen and acetaminophen has been shown to be as effective as stronger prescription pain medications for dental surgical pain.

 Important: Do not take aspirin for pain relief after implant surgery.
 Aspirin inhibits platelet function and can increase bleeding.